Pasture Mixes and Forage Grasses

 Intermediate Wheatgrass (25%)

 A cool season, tall, perennial, sod-forming grass with a vigorous root system similar to that of bromegrass.
-Intermediate wheatgrass is easy to establish and will grow to a height of about 3 to 4 feet.
-Growth starts in early spring, usually goes dormant during the dry hot summer months, and resumes growth in the fall.
-A high yielding grass generally adapted to the northern Great Plains.
+It is easy to establish.
+Growth starts in early spring.
+Though usually dormant during the dry hot summer months, it resumes growth in fall.
+A high-yielding grass generally adapted to the northern Great Plains.

 Recommended usage: West of the Red River Valley in ND, all of SD and NE.
 This is a dryland mix for areas that get lower annual rainfall and higher temperatures.